 Downsizing your home is a big step – one that comes with its own set of challenges when compared to a regular move.
 And, like any move, it will cause you some stress along the way.
-We’ve put together a list of questions to ask yourself before deciding to downsizing your home, and some tips to make the process easier when it happens.
+We’ve put together a list of tip to make the process of downsizing your home a little easier:

 Top Questions to Ask Yourself Before Downsizing:

 - Decide if you’re ready to downsize your home

 - Determine if downsizing will help save you money

 - Follow these tips to stay organized and on track when downsizing your home

 - Consider if storage will help during the downsizing process